rhysinward/dengue_pipeline/README.md

 Criteria (default):

 - Whole Genomes (WG) with more than 30% missing bases are excluded.
-This threshold is set considering Yale's sequencing criteria (70% completeness).
+This threshold is set considering the [Grubaugh Lab](https://grubaughlab.com/) in Yale's sequencing criteria (69% completeness).
 - For the Envelope gene (EG) segments, a stricter criterion is applied: sequences with more than 5% missing bases are removed.
 This percentage is adjustable based on project requirements.

 Implementation Details: